jthingelstad/thingles.github.io/_posts/2007/2007-01-07-my-birthday.md

 ![jamie-mom.jpg]({{ site.url }}{% link /assets/posts/2007/jamie-mom1.jpg %})
 _My mother and I in the park about 34 years ago._

 I've learned to appreciate birthdays more since meeting my wife.
 I've always celebrated them, but we certainly do more now.
-I continue to prove out my theory of [fractional life](/thingelstad/birthdays-and-setpoints).
+I continue to prove out my theory of [fractional life]{% link _posts/2006/2006-01-02-birthdays-and-setpoints.md %}.
 The years just go by faster and faster.

 This years birthday was really special because of all the great things Tammy put together, but also because Mazie was a lot of fun.
 She knows what presents are now, and she had a great time ripping into **"daddy present!"** and playing with stuff.
 Amongst other things I got a model train that I hope she likes to watch now, and play with as she gets older.